 Every day, over 50 million household and non-household consumers in England and Wales receive good quality water, sanitation and drainage services.
 These services are provided by privately-owned companies in England and Wales.

 Since the water and sewerage industry was privatised in 1989 a regulatory framework has been in place to ensure that consumers receive high standards of service at a fair price.
 This framework has allowed the companies to invest more than £130 billion in maintaining and improving assets and services.
 The industry must also comply with relevant legislation.

 In this section you can find out more about:

-- the companies that deliver water and sewerage services in England and Wales
+- the companies that are licensed to deliver water and sewerage services in England and Wales

 - the regulatory framework that oversees, licenses and monitors them

 - the history of the water sector in England and Wales